Elephant stables

 Transportation in Karnataka

-• Airports – Karnataka has two international airports, operating from Bengaluru and Mangaluru, and eight domestic airports, operating from Bengaluru, Mangaluru, Belgaum, Hubli, Hampi, Bellary, Gulbarga and Mysore.
+• By Air – Karnataka boasts two international airports in Bengaluru and Mangaluru, along with eight domestic airports in Mangaluru, Belgaum, Hubli, Hampi, Bellary, Gulbarga, and Mysore.

-• Public transportation (buses and trains) – There is also a good connectivity of trains and buses within the state.
+• By Public Transport (Buses and Trains) – Additionally, Karnataka boasts excellent connectivity via trains and buses throughout the state.

 Railway track, Bangalore